zzz6519003/substrate-how-to-guides/how-to-substrate/docs/300/ringbuffer.md

 ## Overview

-A [ringbuffer](https://en.wikipedia.org/wiki/Circular_buffer) that abstracts over storage can be a useful tool when handling storage migrations for more sophisticated pallets.
-This guide is intended to step you through how to build a storage adapter and use it for a [FIFO](<https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)>) queue.
+A [ringbuffer][ringbuffer-wikipedia] that abstracts over storage can be a useful tool when handling storage migrations for more sophisticated pallets.
+This guide is intended to step you through how to build a storage adapter and use it for a [FIFO][fifo-wikipedia] queue.
 It will guide you through building a function to overwrite old storage values within pre-defined bounds.

 ## Steps